 Cecilia of Normandy & Constance of Normandy, Duchess of Brittany

-I’m calling out two daughters of William I (or William the Conqueror) here, who saw three of their brothers – Robert Curthose, William II and Henry I – become kings.
+I’m calling out two daughters of William I (or William the Conqueror) here, who saw three of their brothers – Robert Curthose, William II and Henry I – rule.
 Robert, the eldest, inherited Normandy when their father died, while William II inherited England.
 Cecilia, who was born in-between the two, inherited nothing – in fact, she lived as a nun.
 She entered religious life as a child, a decision made by her parents.
 She became the Abbess of Holy Trinity in 1112, at which point her even younger brother, Henry, sat on the throne.
 She died in Caen, France in 1126 around the age of 70.

 Constance was younger than Cecilia – and William for that matter.
 She was not, however, younger than Henry.
 When William “mysteriously” died during a hunting accident in 1100 the throne passed to Henry, despite the fact she was an able-bodied older adult.
 Constance is believed to have been the most intelligent and talented child of her parents – reportedly her mother’s favorite.
 She remained single until she was around 30, remarkable for the 11th century, and married Alan IV, Duke of Brittany in 1086.
 Rumored to have been poisoned, she died in 1090 and is buried in Rennes.